greg-hutchinson/greenfoot/space-invaders/README.md

 ## Understanding Objects
 - Assume we have a class of Person.
-Each person can knows their name, age, and team that they belong too.
+Each person can know their name, age, and team that they belong to.
 They might also know how to do the following: sit(), stand(), moveForward(someNumberOfSteps) //More on functions later
 - Let's look at this on Miro
 https://miro.com/app/board/uXjVO6NNQBE=/?moveToWidget=3458764526885156301&cot=14